andotherstuff/garland-protocol/garland-v0.1.md

 1. **Derive public key**: Compute npub from nsec using secp256k1
 2. **Discover relays**: Query the user's relay list (NIP-65 outbox model) or use known relays
-3. **Query relays**: Request kind 1097 events with author = npub
+3. **Derive master key**: Compute master storage key from nsec via HKDF
-4. **Derive master key**: Compute master storage key from nsec via HKDF
+4. **Find chain head**: Query relays for kind 1097 events with author = npub and limit = 1; the most recent commit by `created_at` is the head
-5. **Find chain head**: Decrypt the `seq` tag of each commit, identify the highest sequence number
+5. **Decrypt commit**: Decrypt the head commit's content field using the commit key derived from master key
-6. **Decrypt commit**: Decrypt the commit's content field using the master key
+6. **Fetch root**: Download k shares of the root directory inode using URLs from the commit
-7. **Fetch root**: Download k shares of the root directory inode using URLs from the commit
+7. **Decode and decrypt**: Erasure-decode and decrypt the root directory
-8. **Decode and decrypt**: Erasure-decode and decrypt the root directory
+8. **Traverse**: Recursively fetch any desired files through the directory structure

-9. **Traverse**: Recursively fetch any desired files through the directory structure
+For full history recovery, omit the limit parameter in step 4, fetch all commits, and traverse the chain via `prev` tags as described in Section 9.5.

 The Nostr relay network serves as the discovery layer.
-Relays are interchangeable-the client can query any relay that might have stored the owner's events.
+Relays are interchangeable—the client can query any relay that might have stored the owner's events.
 Since events are signed, their authenticity is verifiable regardless of which relay provides them.

 ### 10.2 Relay Selection